 Now, I would like to begin by saying that every Latin American household I have dined in has their favorite way of preparing/seasoning black beans and pork chops.
 The black beans recipe on this blog, is one that I have been tweaking over the last 10 years or so.

 I also want to share with you that as a child I did not like black beans!
 Yup, that’s right, I didn’t.
 I learned to like them in my 20’s.
-Life has a sense of humor and now black beans are one of my favorite things to eat.
+Life has a sense of humor, and now black beans are one of my favorite things to eat.
 When making black beans, I always season them with my homemade recaito and sofrito which I keep frozen in ice cube trays ready to go.
 I also use the canned black beans because it cuts down on the cooking time considerably.
 My black bean recipe below is my super fast one, made in the microwave.
 If you have some time I have a stove top version too.
 I like to take two slices of bacon cut into small pieces and about 2 tablespoons of finely chopped onion.
 Sauté them in a sauce pan until the bacon is just cooked and the onions are translucent.
 Add the beans and other ingredients listed below and simmer until you are ready to serve.

 I prefer to use the thin pork chops because they cook faster and in my opinion will not dry out.
 They key seasoning here is Adobo, the seasoning of choice for most Latin American and Caribbean dishes.
-In Spanish adobo is basically a seasoning or marinade.
+In Spanish adobo is basically the word for a seasoning or marinade.
 It consists of a mixture of spices, namely salt, cumin and pepper.
 Some variations contain herbs like cilantro, and/or oregano.
 Someday I hope to brand my own adobo blend, but for the time being I use Goya which makes a flavorful and affordable product.
 If you love Latin food then you have to try some of my all time favorite dishes or bookmark them for later.

 Rice, Black Beans and Pork Chops